urbanjost/prep/README.md

 !   any text placed here in free form will be converted to !   comments, as well as anything from a $POST.
 For example:
 !
-!
-Any processing $BLOCK can do, converting to a CHARACTER variable, !   writing the lines to an external file for generating documentation, !   ...
-!
 !    ! created by urbanjs on Jun 19 2021 at 11:55:43
 !    subroutine testit_real128(value)
 !    real(kind=real128) :: value
 !       write(*,*)'big subroutine with type real128 and value=',value
 !    end subroutine testit_real128
+!
+!  $BLOCK can do other special processing, such as converting a block !  to a CHARACTER variable,
+!  writing the lines to an external file for generating documentation, !  and so on.
 !
 ```